rconan/gmt_m1_thermal_influence-functions/README.md

 # GMT M1 Thermal Linear Model

-A linear thermal model of the GMT primary mirror based on a set of temperature Gaussian influence functions (with sigma=5cm) centered on each core of each M1 glass segment.
+A linear thermal model of the GMT primary mirror based on a set of temperature influence function.
+An influence function is a segment surface deformation in meters corresponding to a Gaussian temperature distribution (peak=1K, sigma=5cm) centered on one core of the segment.
+In a segment, there are as many influence functions as the number of cores.

+The model compute the surface of each segment as the weighted sum of the influence function, the weights being the peak temperature of each core.
+The segment surfaces (multiply by a factor 2) are assembled to form the mirror wavefront from which the PSSn is derived.

 ## Installation